EnzoBnl/enzobnl/bd.md

 |examples|MySQL, Postgres, Oracle|BigQuery, Snowflake, Redshift|Aerospike, Redis, Ignite|

-# Cloud Data Warehous
+# Cloud Data Warehouses
 Type Snowflake, BigQuery
 ## basic bricks
 - infinite cloud file storage capabilities
-- a columnar PAX file format
+- a columnar PAX file format providing good space efficiency and query performance
 - table format providing ACID transactions
 - Scalable query execution capabilities
 - A user-friendly webapp on top of that
+-
+### lakehouse

-if you have all of this and you use an open table format or file format, then this is called a lakehouse architecture -> ML applications can target raw files directly.
+If you have all of this and you use an open table format or file format, then this is called a lakehouse architecture -> ML applications can work with raw files directly without going through the analytics stack.

 Databricks lakehouse offer is built with bricks:
 - Cloud storage from provider